 Breastfeeding during pregnancy and tandem nursing

-Finding out you are pregnant does not mean you must stop breastfeeding your toddler.
-Many mothers choose to continue breastfeeding throughout pregnancy, while others decide to wean.
+Finding out you are pregnant does not mean you must stop breastfeeding.
+Many mothers and nursing parents choose to continue nursing throughout pregnancy, while others decide to wean.
 If you continue breastfeeding through your pregnancy, you may find yourself breastfeeding both an infant and an older sibling.
-Many mothers have found this arrangement, called “tandem nursing,” is a good way of meeting the needs of both children.
+Many individuals have found this arrangement, called “tandem nursing,” is a good way of meeting the needs of both children.
 Your local LLL Leader can give you more information on breastfeeding while pregnant and/or tandem nursing.
 The resources below will help you to explore your feelings about breastfeeding both your new baby and your “old” baby, so you can decide what is best for you and your family.

 A concern you may have is the health of your unborn baby.
 It may be reassuring to know that in a normal pregnancy there is no evidence that continuing to breastfeed will deprive your unborn child of necessary nutrients.
 Another typical concern is that hormone oxytocin, released by nipple stimulation while breastfeeding, could trigger early labor.
 However, there is no reason to suggest a connection between miscarriage and breastfeeding in a normal pregnancy.
 According to Hilary Flowers, the uterus is “deaf” to oxytocin throughout pregnancy, and its sensitivity to this hormone only increases around the onset of labor (Hilary Flowers, Breastfeeding Today).